jump-dev/JuMP.jl/docs/src/refmodel.md

 where `solvername` is one of the supported solvers.
 See the solver table &lt;jump-solvertable&gt; for the list of available solvers and corresponding parameter names.
 All options are solver-dependent; see corresponding solver packages for more information.

+!!! note
     Be sure that the solver provided supports the problem class of the model.
 For example `ClpSolver` and `GLPKSolverLP` support only linear programming problems. `CbcSolver` and `GLPKSolverMIP` support only mixed-integer programming problems.

 As an example, we can create a `Model` object that will use GLPK's exact solver for LPs as follows: